mahawarritik3-byte/mahawarritik3-byte/README.md

 ---

 ### 🚀 About Me
-- 🎓 CS Student from India 🇮🇳
+- 🚀 Passionate CS student from India 🇮🇳
-- 💻 Interested in Web Dev & AI
+- 💻 Exploring the world of Artificial Intelligence & Machine Learning
-- 🌱 Currently learning Next.js & ML
+- 🧠 Currently learning Data Structures & Algorithms
+- ⚡ Solving problems daily on LeetCode to improve logical thinking
+- 🎯 Focused on building strong fundamentals and real-world skills

 ---